-Andrew is the founder of Sunstar Entertainment, boasting 25 years of experience in the field of sport and entertainment.
-Andrew’s expertise is extensive, having worked across Talent Management, Sponsorship, Sales & Marketing, Events and Production, producing over 50 live and post-produced sporting events for television and several documentaries.
+Andrew is the founder of Sunstar, boasting over 25 years of experience in the field of sport and entertainment.
+Andrew’s expertise is diverse, having worked across Talent Management, Corporate Sponsorship, Sales & Marketing, Events and Production, producing over 50 live and post-produced sporting events for television and several documentaries.

 In the Talent Management field, Andrew has represented many of Australia’s highest profile sports stars.
 With a passion for cricket, Sunstar’s talent has a heavy focus on this sport.
 Andrew represents some of the superstars of the game, including Mitchell Starc, Alyssa Healy and Australian women’s captain, Meg Lanning.
 He’s also managed the career of around the world sailor Jessica Watson.
 Andrew was Event Director for Jessica's epic homecoming in May 2010, which was watched by millions via a live broadcast on every TV network in Australia and 100,000 people around Sydney Harbour.
 It was voted Australia's Favourite Event of 2010.

 Andrew was Executive Producer on Jessica’s documentary '210 Days', which was narrated by Sir Richard Branson.

 Andrew has worked in the film industry since 2012, acquiring and developing Sunstar's slate of properties, including the Academy Award nominated, box office hit LION, on which he was Executive Producer.